Spelling to Communicate

 If someone you know cannot share their thoughts, ideas and emotions, they are a candidate for S2C.
 S2C has expanded the communication possibilities for many children and youth (5-18) and adults (18-65+) who identify with or who have been labelled with the following (among other) identities:

-Unreliably speaking: someone who may say many words, such as phrases from a movie or the name of a restaurant, but unable to access speech to communicate more complex things such as emotions or dreams for the future.
+Unreliably Speaking: Someone who may say many words, such as phrases from a movie or the name of a restaurant, but are unable to access speech to communicate more complex things such as emotions or dreams for the future.

 Monica van Schaik – S2C Practitioner

 I became a registered S2C Practitioner in 2018 after completing training with Elizabeth Vosseller.
 I have worked with a diverse range of nonspeaking people in S2C and previously as a tutor and caregiver.
 My journey supporting nonspeaking people began at age 6 when my family adopted my brother Andy, who has Down syndrome and is minimally speaking.